 Pursuant to an expenses limitation agreement with BIM, BIM has contractually agreed to waive fees and/or reimburse operating expenses (other than interest, brokerage, taxes, extraordinary expenses and non-affiliated acquired fund fees and expenses) so that the ratio of the Fund's net total annual operating expenses will not exceed 0.55% through the anniversary of the listing date of the Fund in 2026, subject to recapture as described below (the "Fee Waiver").
-The Fee Waiver may be terminated prior to the anniversary of the listing date of the Fund Second Prior to the anniversary of the listing date of the Fund's net total annual operating expenses the Fund's net total annual operating expenses at any time.
+The Fee Waiver may be terminated prior to the anniversary of the listing date of the Fund in 2026 only upon written agreement of the Trust and BIM.
+The Fee Waiver may be modified by BIM to decrease the Fund's net total annual operating expenses at any time.
 BIM is also permitted to recapture amounts waived and/or reimbursed within two years after the fiscal year in which BIM waived fees and/or reimbursed expenses if the Fund's net total annual operating expenses have fallen to a level below the limit described above.
 In no case will BIM recapture any amount that would result, on any particular business day of the Fund, in the Fund's expense ratio exceeding both (1) the expense cap in place at the time such amounts were waived and (2) the Fund's current expense cap.